 For those wanting – or needing – to lose a significant amount of weight (20 pounds or more) a medical approach offers a safe, sane way to do it.
 A hospital might not be the first place you think of for weight loss but these services fit perfectly in an environment focused on your best health.

 Reston Hospital Center offers unique programs for both medically-supervised weight loss and surgical solutions.
 Each program has requirements and recommendations.
 Which is right for you?
 Let’s look at each program in more detail.

 What it is:

-A 6-week intensive program that address the psychological and physical factors of your weight and help build a healthy relationship with food.
+A 10-week intensive, medically supervised program that address the psychological and physical factors of your weight and help build a healthy relationship with food.
 The program combines a low-calorie diet (LCD) using meal replacement products, with weekly education and personal training sessions in our on-site gym, and one-on-one sessions with a dietician.